Freytes/CS232/assignment_2/README.md

   **Report Name:**
    - Any input over fifty character long will cause the Report Name to become no-longer valid.

+## Pseudo Code

+1. Main()
+    - Display the values of : First Name, Last Name, Report Name and Generate the entire report from the items entered.
+2. userInput()
+   - Ask the end user for the following information:
+     - First Name
+     - Last Name
+     - Report Name
+   - When entering the First Name, Last Name the following checks occur:
+     - Clear out NULL values and alert the user.
+     - Trim white spaces and alert the user.
+     - Alert the user if numeric value is entered.
+   - Get Numbers method is limited to seven input values.
+   - Generate the Report.
+     - Mathematics operations are performed against the user input:
+       - Average
+       - Max
+       - Min
+       - Divide
+       - Addition
 ## UML
 ![UML](assignment2UML.png)